Chart Color Schemes

 Income

-Olinda's median income among taxpayers was $52,512 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
-The average income stood at $73,141 during this period.
-For comparison, Greater Melbourne had a median income of $54,892 and an average income of $73,761 in the same year.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Olinda's median income would be approximately $58,897 as of September 2025, with average income estimated at around $82,035 during the same period.
-Census data indicates that incomes in Olinda cluster around the 62nd percentile nationally.
-The earnings profile shows that 30.0% of residents (527 people) fall within the $1,500 - 2,999 income bracket, similar to the regional figure of 32.8%.
-Economic strength is evident with 30.7% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Olinda's median income among taxpayers is $52,512.
+The average income in the suburb is $73,141.
+Both figures are above national averages.
+In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Olinda's median income would be approximately $56,844 by September 2025, with an average of around $79,175.
+According to Census 2021 income data, incomes in Olinda cluster around the 62nd percentile nationally.
+The $1,500 - $2,999 income bracket dominates, with 30.0% of residents (528 people) falling into this category, similar to regional levels where this cohort represents 32.8%.
+Economic strength is evident in Olinda, with 30.7% of households achieving high weekly earnings exceeding $3,000.
 After housing expenses, 86.2% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income